ossf/allstar/opt-out.md

 ## Disable Allstar, repository level

-These instuctions disable Allstar when it is configured directly on your repository (not at the organization level).
+These instructions disable Allstar when it is configured directly on your repository (not at the organization level).

 Look in your repository for a file named `.allstar/allstar.yaml`.
 It
     should contain this setting: